 Carl Friedrich Gauss was the last man who knew of all mathematics.

-He was probably the greatest mathematician the world has ever known – although perhaps Archimedes, Isaac Newton, and Leonard Euler also have legitimate claims in this regard.
+He was probably the greatest mathematician the world has ever known – although perhaps Archimedes, Isaac Newton, and Leonhard Euler also have legitimate claims in this regard.

 Gauss’s published works are remarkable.
 At the age of just 21 he wrote Disquisitiones Arithmeticae, whose importance to number theory has been likened to the importance of Euclid’s Elements to geometry.

 In addition to mathematics, Gauss made powerful contributions to a wide range of mathematical and physical sciences including astronomy, optics, electricity, magnetism, statistics, and surveying.

 Johann Carl Friedrich Gauss was born on April 30, 1777 in the city of Brunswick, Germany.
 His mother was Dorothea Benze and his father was Gebhard Dietrich Gauss.

 Carl’s mother was intelligent, but illiterate; she had received no education and had been a maid before marriage.

 Carl’s father made ends meet any way he could, working at different times as a sales assistant, butcher, bricklayer, gardener and treasurer for a local insurance company.
 Money was always in short supply.
 Carl had an older half-brother, Georg, from his father’s first marriage, which had ended when his first wife died.